 Rescue boats are the most important life-saving tools on board, and rescue sailors in distress in emergency situations through rescue operations.
 The lifesaving boat has two functions.
 First of all, when a person in distress falls into the sea and cannot swim, the lifesaving boat should be in a position suitable for saving people in such a critical situation.
 Second, rescue boats provide a means of self-rescue for the crew in the event of a dangerous situation.

-When you want to buy a lifesaving boat to deal with critical moments in various river conditions, you should first take the lifesaving boat operator course.
-The meaning of the rescue course is for people who have little or no jet ski experience but want to improve the rescue boat's ability on flat or slow moving water.
+When you want to buy a lifesaving rescue water craft to deal with critical moments in various river conditions, you should first take the lifesaving boat operator course.
+The meaning of rescue course is for people who have little or no jet ski experience but want to improve the rescue boat's ability on flat or slow moving water.
 Training courses generally include water safety and rescue training courses, rope operation and rescue training courses, motorboat operation and rescue training courses, confined space safety and rescue training courses, and ice safety and rescue training courses.
 We can learn a lot about motor boat skills from the lifesaving boat operator course.
 First, you can skillfully maneuver the rescue boat using technical methods in a dynamic river environment.

 Second, you can familiarize current boat operators with the various techniques associated with technical boat operations and proper rescue techniques in moving water.
 Third, you can learn obstacle avoidance and basic rowing skills.
 Fourth, you can become proficient in operating a rescue boat in faster water upstream and downstream.
 Fifth, you can work with other lifeguards to learn how to maneuver a rescue boat in a night scene.